simonlunay/simonlunay/README.md

 ## 💻 What I’ve Been Working On
 - **⚡ AI Sports Predictor** – Live app that predicts sports outcomes using machine learning.
 - **🌐 JCL Website** – Full-stack project with a custom React/Tailwind frontend (Vercel) and Express/Node backend (Render).
-- **🎮 Game + Cheats Project** – Building a game from scratch, then creating cheats for it to showcase security & reverse engineering skills.
-- **🌳 Data Structures** – Red-Black Trees in both Java & C.
-- **🔢 Algorithms** – Prim’s and Dijkstra’s implementations for graph problems.
-- **🛠 Systems** – Translating C programs with structs & arithmetic into x86-64 assembly.
+- **React Portfolio** – Building a react portfolio website in React and Tailwind CSS.
+-

 ---